renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 We also created a first, more or less complete program, the *Maths Helper*, that allows users to do some simple maths.

-In this part of the series, we will start looking at some more advanced concepts, such as union types, switches, custom types, enumerated types, polymorphism and generics.
+In this part of the series, we will start looking at some more advanced concepts, such as union types, switches, custom types, enumerated types, polymorphism, generics and finally, mutability and data structures.

+> Ceylon discourages the use of mutability.
+By default, everything in Ceylon is immutable.
+  We will discuss why that is in the last section of this tutorial.

 These concepts will allow you to tackle problems with a high level of complexity in a manageable manner.